jibenight/Get-password/src/contents/en/password_manager_guide.md

 ---
 title: 'Why Use a Password Management Tool and Which One to Choose?'
 description: "In a world where most of our activities take place online, digital security has become a major concern.
 Whether it's accessing your bank account, logging into social networks, or managing various online services, creating and managing strong passwords is essential to protect your personal data.
 Yet, many users still rely on simple passwords and reuse them across multiple sites, increasing the risk of hacking."
-description2: "To address this issue, using software specialized in managing and centralizing your passwords (often called a password manager) proves to be the ideal solution.
-This article explores the numerous benefits of using such a tool, as well as an overview of the most well-known managers, with their strengths and weaknesses."
+description2: 'To address this issue, using software specialized in managing and centralizing your passwords (often called a password manager) proves to be the ideal solution.
+This article explores the numerous benefits of using such a tool, as well as an overview of the most well-known managers, with their strengths and weaknesses.'
 layout: '../../layouts/MarkdownLayout.astro'
 ---